ErikHen/OptiContentClient/README.md

 <br>

 ## Caching
 OptiContentClient implements a stale-while-revalidate cache.
 Meaning that content will always be returned quickly from cache.
-If content is expired it will be updated in a background thread, and the new request will get content fresh from the CMS.
+If content is expired it will be updated in a background thread, and the next request will get content fresh from the CMS.
 The cache has two expiration times; a "soft time to live", and a "hard time to live".
 Soft TTL is when content is considered expired, and new content will be fetched from CMS.
 Hard TTL is how long the content will be stored in the cache (expired or not).
 This means that if new content can't be fetched from CMS for some reason, previously fetched content will be returned.<br>
 Once content have been stored in the cache you could switch off the CMS and your delivery web app would continue to work.